fastlane-queue/fastlane/README.md

 }
 ```

-The purpose of the `/status/` route is twofold: first, ensure that our farm is up and running and second to give us some stats on the farm, such as number of jobs and tasks, jobs currently running, blacklisted hosts, etc.
+The purpose of the `/status/` route is twofold: first, ensure that our farm is able to process jobs, and second to give us some stats on the farm, such as number of jobs and tasks, jobs currently running, blacklisted hosts, etc.

-Now that our [fastlane](https://github.com/fastlane) server is up and running, let's get our first job done.
+Now that our [fastlane](https://github.com/fastlane) server is up, let's get our first job done.
 We'll start the way almost every single programming assignment starts:

 ```
 $ curl -XPOST -d'{"image": "hello-world", "command": "/hello"}' http://localhost:10000/tasks/hello-world